absginc/fskhttp/README.md

 **FSKHTTP** is a virtual frequency-shift keying modem packaged as an HTTP microservice.
 Imagine two autonomous bots meeting in the wild.
 This scenario was played out in a recently hackathon and they called this "GibberLink".
 Bot A initiates a call, and Bot B answers.
 Realizing they are both BOTs, they agree on an optimized communications method.
 Instead of converting text to speech and back, each bot posts its payload as JSON to the /encode endpoint of FSKHTTP  and receives a WAV file containing FSK tones.
 When that WAV is submitted to the /decode endpoint, it extracts the original byte stream and delivers it  back as JSON.

-<a href="https://fskhttp.com/tool.html" target="_blank" rel="noopener noreferrer">Try it IN BROWSER on FSKHTTP.COM/tool.html</a>

-Under the hood, the battle‑tested [**ggwave**](https://github.com/ggerganov/ggwave) library manages modulation, framing, sample rates, and error detection; FSKHTTP wraps it in a REST interface.
+Under the hood, the battle‑tested [**ggwave**](https://github.com/ggerganov/ggwave) library manages modulation, framing, sample rates, and error detection; [FSKHTTP](https://fskhttp.com/) wraps it in a REST interface.
 Upper layers can optionally handle encryption, compression, and routing while FSKHTTP remains laser‑focused on byte‑to‑tone and tone‑to‑byte translation as a microservice.

 Want to see it in action?
 Click the previews below to play the full demo videos: